imagej/imagej.github.io/pages/Principles.md

 and the ROI reapplied to the original image for verification as well as processing of the original image based on the ROI.
 This is used, for instance, to identify, separate, and analyze features of overlapping cells.
-The method for creating the ROIs from a binary image is .
+The method for creating the ROIs from a binary image is {% include bc content="Edit | Selection | Create Selection" %}.
 This method is very useful when used with the RoiManager and in macros or plugins for automating tasks.

 ### How do I check the quality of a binarization?